ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/ischemic_stroke/index.rst

 Definitions
 """""""""""

-This table contains the definitions of all the states in **cause model diagram**.

-.. list-table:: State Definitions
-   :widths: 5 5 20
-   :header-rows: 1

-   * - State
-     - State Name
-     - Definition
-   * -
-     -
-     -
-   * -
-     -
-     -

 For example, the *Definitions* table for *SIR* and *With-Condition and Free of Condition Model* models are as below: